olistic/warriorjs/docs/general-tips.md

 * **If you ever get stuck on a level, review the README** and be sure you're trying each ability out.

-* **If you can't keep your health up, be sure to rest when no enemy is around** (while keeping an eye on your health).
+* **If you can't keep your health up, be sure to rest when no hostile unit is around** (while keeping an eye on your health).
 Also, try to use far-ranged weapons whenever possible (such as the bow).

 * **Senses are cheap, so use them liberally.** Store the sensed information to help you better determine what actions to take in the future.